odelai/rgb/README.md

     └── SEG/
 ```

 The initial datasets are stored in 'datasets' directory.
-Each of the dataset have the same structure containing original images, golden truths(GT), and silver truths(ST).
-For the purposes of this project only silver truth segmentation results are used.
+Each of the dataset has the same structure containing original images, golden truths(GT), and silver truths(ST).
+This project deals with silver truth segmentation results.
 Scripts work on copies of the data and stor save them in modified/.

 # Scripts

 ```
+Name: inheritance.py
 Description: preserves the inheritance.
 Cell with all its descendants are labeled the same.
 This way, only primary labels remain.
 Usage: python inheritance.py <src> <dst> <inher>
 Arguments:
 	<src> 		Source directory
 	<dst> 		Destination directory
 	<inher>		Filename with path where the inheritance file is stored

 Additionaly, it prints out relevant inheritance data.
-Example of Fluo-N2DH-GOWT1:
+Example for Fluo-N2DH-GOWT1:

 Total amount of all labels: 29
 Total amount of primary labels: 24